ElektraInitiative/PermaplanT/backend/README.md

 # PermaplanT Backend

-Documentation about the backend including setup instructions can be found in [here](../doc/backend/01setup.md).
+Documentation about the backend including setup instructions can be found [here](../doc/backend/01setup.md).